artpar/artpar.github.io/content.en/posts/how-lombok-works.md

 ### Discovery of annotation processors

 Javac discovers annotation processors based on its own service discovery protocol.
 This is very different from the web based/micro service discovery where you make an API call to locate the service endpoint.
-You can read more about [ServiceProviders here](https://docs.oracle.com/javase/6/docs/api/java/util/ServiceLoader.html) and [here](https://stackoverflow.com/questions/4544899/java-meta-inf-services) and [here](https://www.baeldung.com/java-spi)
+You can read more about [ServiceProviders here](https://docs.oracle.com/javase/6/docs/api/java/util/ServiceLoader.html) and [here](https://stackoverflow.com/questions/4544899/java-meta-inf-services) and [here](https://www.baeldung.com/java-spi).

+AnnotationProcessors primarily implement two methods, `init()` and `process()`.
+The first method, `init()` is called when the AnnotationProcessor is initialized and it receives an instance of `ProcessingEnvironment` as an argument.
+The second method, `process()`, is called for every round the java compiler finds a new set of files eligible to be processed (based on the supported annotation types earlier)

 Lombok defines two annotation processors in its jar